-- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "■" indicates the location of Pin 1. - · Jumpers/LEDs not indicated are used for testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
+- See Chapter 2 for detailed information on jumpers, I/O ports, and JF1 front panel connections. - "■" indicates the location of Pin 1. - · Jumpers/LED indicators not indicated are used for testing only. - LAN3 and LAN4 are for -LN4F only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
 Do not install the onboard battery upside down to avoid possible explosion.